-In Colonia Jardín, Acapulco, MSF offered mental health support to victims of violence and carried out over 3,000 consultations.
+In Acapulco, MSF offered mental healthcare to 480 victims of violence and carried out over 2,340 mental health consultations in Colonia Jardín.

 Year MSF first worked in the country: 1985.